Since 1973, more than 120 exceptional U.S. IEEE members have worked in Washington as advisors to Members of Congress and federal agencies.

 The Fellowship Program has been one of the most important initiatives in good government in the past century.

-Since this fellowship's inception, more than 100 U.S. IEEE members have worked on Capitol Hill as advisors to Congress, serving on the personal staff of a U.S. Senator or Representative, or the professional staff of a Congressional Committee of his or her choosing.
+This program enables IEEE members to work on Capitol Hill as advisors to Congress, serving on the personal staff of a U.S. Senator or Representative, or the professional staff of a Congressional Committee of his or her choosing.

 State Department Engineering & Diplomacy Fellowship